matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - The reason for this rule is that if an overriden method can throw a checked exception that the overriden method
-could not throw, that would break the type substitutability
+could not throw, that would break the type substitutability.